The goal of these guidelines is to provide a set of principles to keep in mind as you craft posts for Enterprising Investor (EI).

 Rules to keep in mind:

 - Keep it short: The ideal length for blog posts is 800 to 1000 words.
-The editors will return a piece that exceeds 1,800 words for the author to tighten the writing or cut some text.
+The editors will return a overly long pieces for the author to tighten the writing or cut some text.

-- Get to the point: The most important information and your thesis should be included in the very first paragraph of your post.
+- Get to the point: The most important information and your thesis should be included in the very first several paragraphs of your post.
 People have short attention spans.
-If it’s not clear where you are headed in the first paragraph, readers are likely to click away from your post.
+If it’s not clear where you are headed early, readers are likely to click away from your post.

 - Fact check all of your information:

 - If you are citing facts and figures, link out to your sources.
 All facts must be backed up by reliable sources (Wikipedia or Brainyquote are not reliable sources), so include all cites.
 Remember: if a fact can’t be confirmed, it won’t be published.